 Elective clerkships in Psychiatry at Banner Good Samaritan

-The Department of Psychiatry at Banner Good Samaritan Medical Center offers several elective clerkships for qualified fourth-year medical students.
-Each clinical rotation is complemented by supervision with full-time faculty, regular interaction with our Psychiatry residents, attendance at various lectures, seminars and case conferences and assigned reading.
+The Department of Psychiatry at Banner Good Samaritan Medical Center offers elective rotations for qualified fourth year medical students.
+Each clinical rotation is a combination of inpatient and consultation-liaison experiences complemented by supervision with full-time faculty, regular interaction with our Psychiatry residents, attendance at various lectures, seminars and case conferences and assigned reading.

-For more information, please contact our Program and Medical Student Coordinator, Lorin, in the Department of Psychiatry at (602) 839-6880 or email for more information.
+For more information, please contact our Program and Medical Student Coordinator, Lorin Akers in the Department of Psychiatry at (602) 839-6994 for more information or send an email.

 Adult Psychiatry Inpatient Service